 Garlic benefits rank only second to turmeric benefits in the amount of research backing this superfood.
-At the time of this article’s publication, there were more than 5,100 peer-reviewed articles that evaluated garlic’s ability to prevent and improve a wide spectrum of diseases.
+At the time of this article’s publication, there were more than 5,100 peer-reviewed articles that evaluated the spice’s ability to prevent and improve a wide spectrum of diseases.

 And do you know what all this research revealed?

-Other than the most extreme, rare situations, I believe every person on the planet should consume garlic.
+Other than the most extreme, rare situations, I believe every person on the planet should consume this spice.
 It’s extremely cost-effective, super easy to grow and tastes absolutely fantastic.
-So find out more about garlic benefits, garlic uses, garlic research, how to grow your own garlic and some great-tasting garlic recipes.
+So find out more about garlic benefits, uses, research, how to grow your own and some great-tasting recipes.

 7 Medicinal Raw Garlic Benefits

 As you are about to see, raw garlic benefits are plentiful.
 It can used as an effective form of plant-based medicine in many ways, including the following.

 According to the Centers for Disease Control and Prevention, heart disease is the No. 1 killer in the United States, followed by cancer.
 (3) Garlic has been widely recognized as both a preventative agent and treatment of many cardiovascular and metabolic diseases, including atherosclerosis, hyperlipidemia, thrombosis, hypertension and diabetes.
 A scientific review of experimental and clinical studies of garlic benefits found that, overall, garlic consumption has significant cardioprotective effects in both animal and human studies.
 (4)